ravibpatel/ILRepack.Lib.MSBuild.Task/README.md

             Verbose
         </td>
         <td>
-            Additional debug information during merge that will be outputted to LogFile
+            Additional debug information during merge that will be outputted to LogFile.
         </td>
     </tr>
 	<tr>